NoCode-NoLife/Melia/README.md

 Compatibility
 ------------------------------
-Melia is only compatible to the latest iTOS client, compatibility to any other clients or versions is not guaranteed, and in fact unlikely.
+Melia is compatible to version 164556 of the iTOS client.
+Compatibility to any other clients or versions is not guaranteed, and in fact unlikely.

 Requirements
 ------------------------------